tbogdala/mindmeld/docs/first_run.md

 a Narrator slash-command before the AI character responds.

 With that action described in a message, we can choose to send another reply to Vox if we want that is all dialog, like normal.
-For the sake of this tutorial we'll just have Vox do the next reply instead of us.
+For the sake of this tutorial we'll just force Vox write another message.
 This can be done by long-pressing the `send` button at the bottom-right of the application when the text field for the message is blank and still shows the "Write message..." hint text.